Harsha131098/Harsha131098/README.md

 ## 🎓 Electronics and Communication Engineer

 I'm from INDIA, i am a Under Graduate Engineer in Electronics and Communication from Bangalore Institute Of Technology (VTU).
-I really enjoy learning programming languages and experimenting with free sources with a approach to find solution and concepts to real time problem.
+I really enjoy learning programming languages and experimenting with free and open softwares or applications  with a approach to find solution and concepts to real time problem.

 - 🌱 I’m currently participating on a Embedded course
 - 🌱 I’m currently learning C++